Prichard, Mississippi

 Prichard is an unincorporated community located near Mississippi Highway 3 in Tunica County, Mississippi, United States.
 Prichard is approximately 8 mi east of North Tunica and approximately 8 mi west of Arkabutla.

+Transportation

+Amtrak’s City of New Orleans, which operates between New Orleans and Chicago, passes through the town on CN tracks, but makes no stop.
+The nearest station is located in Marks, 34 mi to the south.